 So, strategically I recommend that you are daredevils but with a clear foresight.
 Innovate and win, but avoid erroneous and obvious risks by clearly understanding your future shocks.
 Track your future shocks by understanding the uncertainties around the world politically, economically, socially and technologically, and try to make those unknowns known.

-The surreal -- sometimes bizarre -- writings of Franz Kafka, considered the most influential writer of the 20th century, prompted the use of "Kafkaesque."
+K for Kafka The surreal -- sometimes bizarre -- writings of Franz Kafka, considered the most influential writer of the 20th century, prompted the use of "Kafkaesque."
 "Kafkaesque has various definitions, but the key one I would pick up and use would be being 'marked by a senseless, disorienting and often menacing complexity and impending danger,' " says Skinner as explanation for his final part of the R.I.S.K. acronym.

 He says the financial markets could be seen as Kafkaesque; they are "off-kilter, disorienting and slightly menacing."
 The constant chaos has trained us to accept uncertainty and doubt as the norm.
 But uncertainty and doubt aren't a good recipe for effective risk management.